Personal Finance Guide

 What Is an Emergency Fund?

 An emergency fund is a dedicated savings account containing enough money to cover essential living expenses for 3 to 6 months in the event of a financial emergency.
 It's not a vacation fund, a down payment fund, or an investment — it's pure insurance against life's unpredictability, kept liquid and accessible at all times.
+You can practice these concepts with our interactive Emergency Fund Word Search.

 Why it matters: 56% of Americans can't cover a $1,000 emergency expense from savings without borrowing, according to Bankrate's annual Financial Security Survey.
 An emergency fund prevents one bad month from becoming years of debt.